 - All system administrator / root accounts such as .admin/.re, or other non-unity accounts, must have 2FA.

 Why Use Two-Factor?

-The main benefit of activating Two-Factor Authentication is a significant increase in protection of your account from hackers.
-Here’s how that happens:
+The main benefit of enrolling in two-factor authentication is a significant increase in protection of your account from hackers.
+Here’s how that that protection works:

-- Two-Factor adds an extra barrier between your personal information and the bad guys.
-To access your account, they would need to know your username and password as well as a security code.
+- Two-factor adds an extra barrier between your personal information and the bad guys.
+To access your account, they would need to know not only your username and password but also a security code.

-- Two-Factor requires a unique security code each time your account is accessed on an untrusted device, application or web browser.
+- Two-factor requires additional verification each time your account is accessed on an untrusted device, application or web browser.

-- If you receive a security code or push notification when you are not trying to log in to your account, you’ll immediately know that someone else is trying to.
+- If you receive a security code or push notification when you are not logging in to your account, you’ll immediately know that someone else is trying to access your account.
 That means you should change your password!